CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When people talk about toddler headphones, they may be referring to one of two products: headphones that play audio at a safe decibel level and noise-canceling headphones.
 To reduce the risk of temporary or permanent hearing loss, toddlers and young children should wear headphones with an appropriate volume limit when using devices, like tablets, telephones, video game systems or computers.
 Some audio-enabled headphones also have a noise-canceling feature, which reduces background noise so your little one can hear at a safe level.
 Another product related to toddler headphones are protective ear-mitts, which do not play audio, but cancel out ambient noise so your child can hear clearly without running the risk of damage.
 Protective ear mitts or noise-canceling headphones should be used in settings where spontaneous or constant noise is likely to occur (think: concerts, firework displays, air travel or sporting events).

 According to Alexis Philips, DO, a pediatrician at Memorial Hermann Medical Group Pediatrics in Atascocita, Texas, a safe volume range is 65 to 85 decibels.
 If noise levels exceed 70 decibels (dBA), parents should consider putting noise-canceling headphones on their child.
-If you feel you are in a situation that is too loud—or the noise level is at or above 85 dBA—then noise-reducing headphones should absolutely be utilized, says Neidleman Kennedy.
+If you feel you are in a situation that is too loud—or the noise level is at or above 85 dBA—then noise-reducing headphones should absolutely be utilized, agrees Neidleman Kennedy.

 Unsure if the volume is too loud for little ears?
 Most Apple and Android devices have a sound level monitor that can assess both ambient and headphone decibel levels.
 Neidleman Kennedy suggests parents utilize this setting to set parameters to ensure that children cannot exceed safe decibel levels.
 Sound level meter apps are also a helpful tool for parents (Neidleman Kennedy recommends Decibel X, NIOSH or Sound Meter which are available for download from the Apple App Store and Google Play.)